elatov/elatov.github.io/_posts/2014-03-27-rhcsa-rhce-chapter-14-web-services.md

     http_port 3128

-Let&#8217;s start it up and see if it starts up:
+Let's start it up and see if it starts up:

     [root@rhel1 ~]# service squid start
     Starting squid: .[  OK  ]